Field Notes

 Different tools.
 Different fit profiles.
 Different jobs.
 The right response wasn't to pick one — it was to understand what each was actually good at, assign accordingly, and manage the handoffs between them.
 Which is, again, exactly what you'd do with a team of people.

-To transfer context effectively, Claude had to do something unusual: it had to analyze and articulate how I think.
+To transfer context effectively, Claude had to analyze and articulate how I think.
 Communication patterns.
 Decision preferences.
 Leadership tendencies.
 What I find motivating.
 Where I tend to overcomplicate.
-How I process ambiguity.
-What quality looks like to me versus what adequate looks like.

-What emerged from that process was the most detailed and accurate leadership profile I have ever received.
-More nuanced than any 360 feedback I've been through.
-More honest than most coaching conversations.
-Grounded in actual behavioral evidence rather than survey responses.
+What emerged was the most detailed and accurate leadership profile I have ever received — more nuanced than any 360 I've been through, grounded in actual behavioral evidence rather than survey responses.

 I was attempting to train an AI.
 The AI ended up training me.

 Not in a mystical sense.
-In a very practical one: the act of making my thinking legible to a system that needed explicit context forced a level of self-reflection that implicit, accumulated organizational knowledge never demands.
+The act of making my thinking legible to a system that needed explicit context forced a level of self-reflection that implicit organizational knowledge never demands.

 What I Took From It

-Most organizations that struggle with AI adoption aren't struggling because the technology is insufficient.
-They're struggling because they've skipped the organizational work that would make the technology useful.
+Most organizations struggling with AI adoption aren't struggling because the technology is insufficient.
+They've skipped the organizational work that would make the technology useful.
 They've bought the hire before building the job.

 The technology was new.
 The people science wasn't.